PerformanC/.github/profile/README.md

 ## Welcome

-Welcome to The PerformanC Org, we're a organization focused on making libraries with an incredible performance, compability and security.
+Welcome to The PerformanC Org, we're a organization focused on making software with an incredible performance, compability and security.

-We for now only make C libraries, but not limited to, and all PerformanC projects are licensed with the same license, which can be seen in any repository.
+We have JavaScript and C softwares, all of them with the same purpose, but in case you want to be a PerformanC member, submit your propose to performancorg@gmail.com.

 ## Projects